rtyler/brokenco.de/_posts/2025-08-26-express-many-zones.md

 * Naming things
 * Off-by-one errors

-The probability of an application corrupting it's own data is 1.0.
+The probability of an application corrupting its own data is 1.0.

 With [Apache Parquet](https://parquet.apache.org) the **footer** contains the important metadata about the data contained within the file.
 One major benefit